 “Truth Unveiled by Time” by Bernini

-“Truth Unveiled by Time” was created by Bernini in marble showing “Truth” allegorically as a naked young woman being unveiled by a figure of “Time” above her, but the figure of “Time” was never executed.
-The female figure is holding the sun in her hand and represents naked “Truth” as her drapery appears to be leaving her body by the invisible hand of “Time”.
+“Truth Unveiled by Time” was created by Bernini in marble, showing “Truth” allegorically as a naked young woman being unveiled by a figure of “Time” above her.
+Unfortunately, the figure of “Time” was never executed.
+The female figure is holding the sun in her hand and represents naked “Truth” as her drapery appears to be leaving her body by the invisible hand of “Time.”
 Bernini wanted to add the figure of “Time” to the grouping, but time seems to have beaten Bernini, as he never completed his plan.